allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `ignore_polarity`: Select whether polarity of the threshold is ignored, i.e. the absolute values are compared, or if polarity is taken into account.
 Defaults to `false`.
 * `clock_bin_toa`: Duration of a clock cycle for the time-of-arrival (ToA) clock.
 If set, the output timestamp is delivered in units of ToA clock cycles, otherwise in nanoseconds.
 * `clock_bin_tot`: Duration of a clock cycle for the time-over-threshold (ToT) clock.
 If set, the output charge is delivered as time over threshold in units of ToT clock cycles, otherwise the pulse integral is stored instead.
+* `sync_sim_time`: Aligns the clock cycle with global 0 time.
+Defaults to false.
+* `tdc_offset`: Adds an offset to the global time for this digitizer.
+Defaults to 0ns.

 ### Parameters for the simplified model